project-campground/.github/profile/README.md

 - [Crowdin](https://crowdin.com/) - Translations

-An open-source software that makes it easier for translators to contribute without requiring them to have technical knowledge and also making it easier to collaborate.
+A software that makes it easier for translators to contribute without requiring them to have technical knowledge and also making it easier to collaborate.

 ## Design System